Terrace Theatre (Minnesota): Site

 The luxurious theater was built as the first phase of a 10 acre site design.
 The plans called for the theater to be the corner anchor, with a future addition of a shopping mall and public swimming pool, but the idea never came to fruition.

-In 1980 a modern strip mall with a Rainbow Foods store was added on the east side of the site along Bottineau Boulevard (then West Broadway), but it was not built according to the original L&K design.
+In 1980 a modern strip mall with an Applebaum's Grocery store (which later became Rainbow Foods) was added on the east side of the site along Bottineau Boulevard (then West Broadway), but it was not built according to the original L&K design.
 The 135000 sqft Terrace Mall struggled to keep tenants and the grocery store closed in 2013.
 Located two blocks north of North Memorial Medical Center and adjacent to an outpatient clinic (formerly a Montgomery Wards store), the mall was torn down in 2017 following the demolition of the theater.
 The mall property and the block where the theater stood were purchased by Inland Development Partners in the spring of 2017 with plans to build a Hy-Vee grocery store on the site.